oraby8/TextDataAug/README.md

 # TextDataAug

-TextDataAug is pipeline has implemnted for Boosting Performance on Text Classification tasks by using "Easy Data Augmentation" Technique and "Back-Translation" Technique.
+TextDataAug is pipeline has implemented for Boosting Performance on Text Classification tasks by using "Easy Data Augmentation" , "Back-Translation" techniques and to support 22 languages.

 The pipeline has been implemented based on [EDA: Easy Data Augmentation Techniques for Boosting Performance on Text Classification Tasks](https://arxiv.org/pdf/1901.11196.pdf) and [Low Resource Text Classification with ULMFit and Backtranslation](https://arxiv.org/pdf/1903.09244.pdf).